browserengineering/book/book/security.md

 For form submissions, that fail-safe solution is `SameSite` cookies.
-The idea is that a server can opt into its cookies being `SameSite`, which means they're not sent on cross-site form submissions.[^in-progress]
+The idea is that a server can opt into its cookies being `SameSite`, and the browser will them not send them in cross-site form submissions.[^in-progress]

 [^in-progress]: At the time of this writing, the `SameSite` cookie